numbbo/coco/docs/bbob-biobj/functions/source/functions/index.rst

    - its definition and relation to the ``bbob`` test suite (function ids for example)
    - plots of the best known approximations of the Pareto set and the Pareto front
    - potentially the outcomes of example algorithms
-   - plots (in objective space) of randomly samples search points
+   - plots (in objective space) of randomly sampled search points
    - potentially function value distributions along cuts through the search space

 Quick access to the functions: :ref:`f1 <f1>`, :ref:`f2 <f2>`, :ref:`f3 <f3>`,